joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-09-18-unbalanced-league.md

 So, to properly count the instances where one or more dominance relationships is present, we need to remove double counting.

-Take the case of $3$ divisions -- the probability of one or more dominance relationships is
+Take the case of $3$ divisions: the probability of one or more dominance relationships is

 $$ \begin{align}
  P(\text{one or more}) &= P(\text{one domination}) - P(\text{two dominations}) + P(\text{three dominations}) \\
                      &= P(\text{one division dominates another}) \\
                      &\, - \left[P(\text{one division dominates two}) + P(\text{two divisions dominate one})\right] \\
-                     &\, + P(\text{one division dominates another, which dominates another})
+                     &\, + P(\text{one division dominates another, which dominates another}).
 \end{align} $$

 Or, in diagrams: